The ABCs of a More Sustainable Christmas

 P – Parties

-Party season is here, which means you need a few fresh accessories and outfits to look your best.
+Party season is here, which means you need a few fresh accessories and outfits to look your best… even if it’s only cocktails over Zoom.
 This is the perfect time to shop fair trade or second hand.
-The fashion industry is the second most polluting in the world (after oil) and is often dangerous for the people who are making the clothes.
+The fashion industry is one of the most polluting in the world and is very often dangerous for the people who are making the clothes.
 Before you head out to try on that dress, ask yourself if you can find a more ethically sourced option.

 Q – Quality over Quantity